charlesweir/LUThesisTemplate/README.txt

 I have made the following changes for Lancaster University use:
 * Changed filenames
-* Changed fonts (Lancaster makes less use of small caps)
+* Changed font styling (Lancaster makes less use of small caps)
 * Put in Logo according to LU brand guidelines; removed college etc.
 * Made line spacing double.
 * Changed declaration to include papers written.